SonarSource/sonarlint-core/API_CHANGES.md

 # 10.20

+## Breaking changes

+* Remove `org.sonarsource.sonarlint.core.rpc.protocol.backend.connection.auth.UserTokenRpcService` and `org.sonarsource.sonarlint.core.rpc.impl.SonarLintRpcServerImpl.getUserTokenService`.
+They were not useful anymore.
+* Remove the `org.sonarsource.sonarlint.core.rpc.protocol.backend.connection.auth.HelpGenerateUserTokenParams` deprecated constructor.
+Use the other one.
+* Remove the `org.sonarsource.sonarlint.core.rpc.protocol.backend.connection.ConnectionRpcService#checkSmartNotificationsSupported` method and associated parameter and response.
+They were not useful anymore.
+* Remove the `org.sonarsource.sonarlint.core.rpc.protocol.backend.connection.common.TransientSonarCloudConnectionDto` deprecated constructor.
+Use the other one.
+* Remove the `org.sonarsource.sonarlint.core.rpc.protocol.backend.connection.config.SonarCloudConnectionConfigurationDto` deprecated constructor.
+Use the other one.
+* Remove the `org.sonarsource.sonarlint.core.rpc.protocol.backend.rules.GetEffectiveRuleDetailsParams` deprecated constructor.
+Use the other one.
+* Remove the `org.sonarsource.sonarlint.core.rpc.protocol.backend.initialize.SonarCloudAlternativeEnvironmentDto` deprecated constructors.
+Use the other one.
+* Remove the `org.sonarsource.sonarlint.core.rpc.protocol.backend.initialize.ClientConstantInfoDto` deprecated constructor and the `getPid` getter.
+They were not useful anymore.
+* Remove the `org.sonarsource.sonarlint.core.rpc.protocol.backend.connection.org.GetOrganizationParams` deprecated constructor.
+Use the other one.

 ## New features

 * Add a new constructor to `org.sonarsource.sonarlint.core.rpc.protocol.backend.initialize.InitializeParams` constructor to provide flags as an enum values list.